Day 1 of Conference

 9:00 – 10:00 a.m.
 Opening Keynote: ‘Dull’ Data and the Power of Pipeline Activism, Vivian Krause, Researcher & Writer

 Think data is dull?
 Think again.
 Globalization, technology and demographics have long been key drivers of change.
 And now there’s a new one: Activism.
 Vivian Krause, a Vancouver researcher and writer, is known for following the funding of activist groups that campaign against resource-based industries.
-Her international experience and expertise in the charitable sector enables her to think outside the barrel to expose and explain the anti-pipeline activism that is paralyzing Alberta and threatening to tear Canada apart.
+Vivian will share her insights and lessons learned regarding the importance of journalism in today’s world.
 Her research has changed the national conversation on activism and shown the power of data to get people’s attention.
+Vivian will share her process for raising difficult topics and how to communicate effectively in high-stakes, emotionally charged situations.

 10:00 – 10:30 a.m.
 Networking Break